mvaled/mvaled.github.io/2016/09/02/generating-unique-static-urls-in-odoo.rst

 Odoo to avoid bundling of static assets when using a SPDY or HTTP/2 proxy like Nginx.

-Reportedly, this has worked very good in our case where some users have slow connections.
+Reportedly, this has worked very well in our case where some users have slow connections.
 However, measuring the logs of a week we see that about 21% of GET request are assets::